Ptakun123/Inpost-rozmieszczenie/README.md

 Here are some outputs:
 ![Whole Map of Germany](images/whole_map_DE.png)
+Here we can see the whole map - the blue circles are places where a new locker could be located - if you zoom in the radius is scaled to the value provided in the algorithm
 ![Whole Map of Poland](images/whole_map_PL.png)
+Map of Poland - the squares symbolize the density of the population
-![One Point Near Berlin](images/one_poin_near_DE.png)
+![One Point Near Berlin](images/one_poin_near_DE.png) Closer look at a point in germany - the green points are lockers already built
 ![One Point in Poland](images/one_point_PL.png)
+Closer look at a point in Poland - nice example of a place that would benefit with a locker
 ![CLI view](images/cli_view.png)
+View from the cli